 An Evidence-Based, Equitable Assessment for Coordinated Entry

-Pathways MISI makes the MAP assessment and MAP Guide available free of charge to any Continuum of Care that would like to use it.
-We ask that, in return, participating CoCs periodically share deidentified MAP data with us to ensure that it continues to work as intended.
+The MAP assessment and MAP Guide are available free of charge to any Continuum of Care that would like to use them.
+We ask that, in return, participating CoCs periodically share deidentified MAP data with us.
+We analyze this data on an ongoing basis to ensure that the MAP continues to work as intended.

 QUESTIONS & ANSWERS